hadikhan841/weird_paint/README.md

 - "C" for choosing color
 - "Left click" to position pen
 - "Right click" to clear hte screen
-- Keys 1 to 9 to set prn thickness
+-  Keys 1 to 9 to set pen thickness

 ## Examples
 a wierd painting in wierd paint: